hyperfiddle/electric-starter-app/src/user/demo_toggle.md

 * `e/def`: defines a reactive value `x`, the body is Electric code
 * `e/watch`: derives a reactive flow from a Clojure atom by watching for changes
 * `hyperfiddle.electric-ui4`: high level form controls (inputs, typeaheads, etc) with managed loading/syncing states
 * `ui/button`: a button with managed load state.
-On click, it becomes disabled until the callback result—possibly remote—is available.
+On click, it becomes disabled until the callback result —possibly remote— is available.
 * `e/fn`: reactive lambda, supports client/server transfer

 Client/server value transfer